 Semillon – aromatic, tropical fruit like mango, honey melon, sweetness, acidity present, crispy fruit, fruity aftertaste.
 88p.

 20 Mille - 1.4 ha, neighbour to Croix Mouton, 100% Merlot, 14.2% alcohol, alcoholic fermentation at max.
 26/27 degrees C, ageing in the specially cigar-shaped barrels from Demptos and Remond.
 Dense and intense nose of black cherries and blueberries, plush and spicy black fruit on the palate with lovely backbone, complexity, structure and length.
 Fine depth.
 Excellent cooperation between aromatic fruit and sweet tannin.
 Splendid effort.
 92+p.

-Balthus - which is de Reignac's 100% Merlot cuvée, showed fine intensity of dark cherries and blueberries, lovely complexity, silky texture and fine lingering finish.
+Balthus, de Reignac's 100% Merlot cuvée, showed the fine intensity of dark cherries and blueberries, lovely complexity, silky texture and fine lingering finish.
 91-92p.

-de Reignac and Sainte Barbre - well-constructed, nice concentration and structure, lovely fruity and with grained tannins, sleek and silky.
-Very attractive effort for both.
+De Reignac and Sainte Barbre - well-constructed, nice concentration and structure, lovely fruity, and grained tannins, sleek and silky.
+A lovely effort for both.
 91p.

 Tayet Cuvêe Prestige - 55% Merlot + 35% Cabernet Sauvignon + 10% Petit Verdot.
 Owners - Famille de Schepper - de Mour.
 The nose displays a nice intensity of cherries, and on the palate, it seems light in texture and concentration.
 However, it's a nicely constructed and balanced baby wine with a smooth and fruity finish.
 89p.